 Primary Services of AWS Vs. Azure Vs. GCP

 - In the compute domain, the primary service offered by AWS is EC2.

 - The primary service offered by Azure is its virtual machine.

 All these three services also help users launch an instance on the cloud, like running a virtual machine or an operating system without an on-premise infrastructure.

 - The one significant difference is launching an instance; if the user tries to launch an instance in three of them, AWS will take around a minute to launch an instance.
 In the case of Azure, it takes more time to do so.
 In the case of Google Cloud Platform, it takes seconds to launch an instance.

-- The primary database service provided by AWS is RDS, the relational database service where the database like MySQL, MariaDB, Oracle can be managed automatically, like backups, security patches, and updates are done automatically by RDS.
+- The primary database service provided by AWS is RDS, the relational database service where the database like MySQL, MariaDB, and Oracle can be managed automatically, like backups, security patches, and updates are done automatically by RDS.